Premierships of William Ewart Gladstone: Major legislation

+In 1880, a law was introduced which forbade conditional advance notes in payment of sailors’ wages, together with a law dictating certain arrangements for the safe carriage of grain-cargoes.
+Legislation introduced in 1881 sought to prevent trawling over clam-beds and bait-beds.
+The following year, the Board of Trade was authorized to grant licences to generate and sell electricity, and (as noted by one study) “municipal bodies were enabled to levy rates for electric-lighting.”
+Additional exactions from ratepayers were authorized as a means of facilitating access to washhouses and baths, while local authorities were empowered, as noted by one observer, “to make bye-laws for securing the decent lodging of persons engaged in picking fruit and vegetables.”
+A Cheap Trains Act passed in 1883 lowered the cost of travelling for workmen, with the Board of Trade empowered to ensure that there was sufficiently good and frequent accommodation available.
+Other Acts forbade wages being paid to workmen at or within public-houses and provided for the inspection of white lead works and bake-houses; with times of employment regulated in both.

 Gladstone's second government also saw a number of electoral reforms.
 The Corrupt and Illegal Practices Prevention Act 1883 aimed at eliminating corruption in elections and the Representation of the People Act 1884, which gave the counties the same franchise as the boroughs—adult male householders and £10 lodgers—and added about six million to the total number who could vote in parliamentary elections.
 Parliamentary reform continued with the Redistribution of Seats Act 1885.

 Public expenditure was reduced to slightly under £81,000,000 in 1881 from the £83,000,000 inherited from the previous administration of 1879.
 However it rose to £89,000,000 in 1885.
 For nearly three years into his second government Gladstone resumed the office of Chancellor.
 He abolished the tax on malt for the farmers, funding this by adding one pence on income tax and introducing a duty on beer, in 1880.
 In 1881 he reduced the income tax to five pence in the pound, funding this by increasing the duty on spirits, probates and legacies.
 In his last Budget in 1882 Gladstone added to the income tax.